 Improving Curriculum Access TARGET STRATEGIES OUTCOME TIME FRAME GOALS ACHIEVED Provide in class support materials: Quality First Teaching for all including SEND pupils.
 Training for staff: dyslexia, precision teaching Support resources in each class All staff able to effectively support pupils as part of the graduated response.
 Improved outcomes for pupils.
 Academic year 2019/20 Partly in place- review annually Provide training in manual handling.
 Liaise with experts/ LA - provide training for staff Key staff trained in practical techniques of essential manual handling.
 School is equipped with appropriate equipment to assist.
 Dependent on training course from LA H&S In place- refresh in line with policy and for new staff Administering Medication.
-Review procedures and practices based Minimum administering in school.
-Cleaner Reviewed policy regularly In place- review as per cycle on L/ guide and safer practices.
-New area for medica ı treatment
+Review procedures and practices based on LA guidelines.
+Minimum administering in school.
+Cleaner and safer practices.
+New area for medical treatment Reviewed policy regularly In place- review as per cycle